 Mild Weather – The Best Time to Elope in Grand Junction

-Summer Heat
+Summer Heat in the Valley

-In the summer here in the valley, it is important to bring much more water than you expect to need, and sunscreen in spades.
+In the summer here in the Grand Valley, it is important to bring much more water than you expect to need, and sunscreen in spades.
 Temperatures in Grand Junction can often reach over 100 degrees, so it’s best to avoid much activity mid-day to avoid the extreme heat.
 If you are planning to elope in the summer, and cannot avoid the middle of the day, be sure to prepare yourself and any guests accordingly with water, Gatorade, sunscreen, and hats.
 Plan extra time to take things slowly and keep hydrated.
 The Grand Mesa nearby is a great escape from the summer heat, where the elevation brings summer highs down to the 80s.

 Higher Elevation Weather